EmilienAsc/Stadius-Move-V2/README.md

 ## Important information ⚠️:

 The current code contains significant imperfections, with considerable room for improvement (notably through the use of requests).
 This second version was coded in one evening.
-In addition, the instagrapi librairy is not official and may cause problems with instagram.
+In addition, the instagrapi librairy is not official and may cause problems with Instagram.